Juliako/azure-docs/articles/media-services/latest/assets-concept.md

 # Assets

-In Azure Media Services, an [Asset](https://docs.microsoft.com/rest/api/media/assets) contains digital files (including video, audio, images, thumbnail collections, text tracks, and closed caption files) and the metadata about these files.
-After the digital files are uploaded into an Asset, they can be used in the Media Services encoding, streaming, analyzing content workflows.
-For more information, see the [Upload digital files into Assets](#upload-digital-files-into-assets) section below.
+In Azure Media Services, an [Asset](https://docs.microsoft.com/rest/api/media/assets) contains information about digital files stored in Azure Storage (including video, audio, images, thumbnail collections, text tracks, and closed caption files).

 An Asset is mapped to a blob container in the [Azure Storage account](storage-account-concept.md) and the files in the Asset are stored as block blobs in that container.
 Media Services supports Blob tiers when the account uses General-purpose v2 (GPv2) storage.
 With GPv2, you can move files to [Cool or Archive storage](https://docs.microsoft.com/azure/storage/blobs/storage-blob-storage-tiers). **Archive** storage is suitable for archiving source files when no longer needed (for example, after they have been encoded).